Parking meter: Fully electrical

-Another advancement with parking meters are the new solar-powered meters that accept credit cards and still coins as well.
+Another advancement with parking meters is the new solar-powered meters that accept credit cards and still coins.

-Credit card enabled solar powered “smart” single-space meters were installed in Los Angeles in 2010, and Mayor Antonio Villaraigosa stated "the city's Department of Transportation had projected the 10,000 Coin & Card parking meters installed over the last six months would generate 1-1.5 million in revenue each year".
+Credit card enabled solar powered "smart" single-space meters were installed in Los Angeles in 2010, and Mayor Antonio Villaraigosa stated "the city's Department of Transportation had projected the 10,000 Coin & Card parking meters installed over the last six months would generate 1-1.5 million in revenue each year".
 These parking meters replace the top of the meter, but use the existing pole, and use solar power, which can help with sending technicians a wireless signal when in need for repair.
 DDOT (the District of Columbia Department of Transportation) states that this new parking meter will provide: "better return on tax payer's investment, a variety of options, reduced maintenance, a variety of easy payment options, and increased reliability".

-New digital meters now account for all of New York City's 62,000 single-space parking meters, which are more accurate and more difficult to break into.
-New York City retired its last spring-loaded, single-space, mechanical parking meter – which was located at West 10th Street and Surf Avenue in Coney Island – on December 20, 2006.
+New digital meters now account for all of New York City's 62,000 single-space parking meters, which are more accurate and difficult to break into.
+New York City retired its last spring-loaded, single-space, mechanical parking meter at West 10th Street and Surf Avenue in Coney Island on December 20, 2006.
 "The world changes.
-Just as the [subway] token went, now the manual meter has gone," said Iris Weinshall, the city's transportation commissioner, at a small ceremony marking the occasion, the New York Times reported.
+Just as the [subway] token went, now the manual meter has gone", said Iris Weinshall, the city's transportation commissioner, at a small ceremony marking the occasion, The New York Times reported.

 Security issues

-Parking meters are exposed to the elements and to vandals so protection of the device and its cash contents is a priority.
+Parking meters are exposed to the elements and vandals, so protection of the device and its cash contents is a priority.
 The meters are frequently targeted in areas where parking regulations and enforcement are widely perceived to be unfair and predatory.

 Some cities have learned the hard way that these machines must be upgraded regularly, essentially playing an arms race with vandals.
-In Berkeley, California, the cut-off remains of meter poles were a common sight during the late 1990s, and parking was largely free throughout the city until the city government installed digital parking meters with heavier poles in 2000 (which were eventually vandalized as well).
+In Berkeley, California, the cut-off remains of meter poles were a common sight during the late 1990s, and parking was essentially free throughout the city until the city government installed digital parking meters with heavier poles in 2000 (which were eventually vandalized as well).